exercism/csharp/exercises/concept/faceid-2/.docs/hints.md

 ## 3. Register new identities

 The most performant, and "natural", way to handle a collection of unique values is by using a [hash set][hash-set].
-If you encounter issues with the [test runner][exercism-test-runner] failing, try using instance members rather than `static` members in the `Authenticator` class.
+If you encounter issues with the tests passing locally but failing on the website, try using instance members rather than `static` members in the `Authenticator` class.

 ## 4. Prevent invalid identities being authenticated